syncfusion-content/javascript-docs/readme.md

 * Caption is not necessary to provide for all images except for the case where we will have displayed more than one image.
 * Todo -> If we need to include the caption, how?
 * Todo -> What is the minimum & maximum size?
+* If you are including the image to show an output of a code block, make sure the exact output can see the user also when he executes the same code snippet.

 ## Code Blocks
 * Align the code snippets using following free formatters: